sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 #### Discovery.
 I graduated from high school and moved on.
 I continued to do what life had offered me.
 What about my previous fears?
 A lot of them disappeared.
 Or maybe not quite.
 Maybe they were just hiding under a skinny blanket.

 After 4 years of studying in field IT, in high school, I wanted a change.
 A change that would lead me closer to what fulfills me.
-To not just follow what my mind told me to do.
+Not just follow the loud voice of the mind.

 Ever since I was a little girl, besides dancing, I also loved design.
 Designing all sorts of things.
 But mostly interiors and clothes.
 Don't take this on some pro level.
 I  took a tablet.
 I downloaded some 3D interior design app.
 And the clock was ticking - 1 hour, 2, 3...
 I could have spent all day on it.
 Video games.
 Well, that was another way to create.
 And one of them was The Sims.
 A game I bought just to design houses.
 There were plenty of other games where I could live out my desire to create.
 It was my almost daily joy.